Rhode Island

 Further Company Considerations

-Please ensure as a company you are offsetting any salary continuation/company top-up pay aligned with the updated weekly benefit rate maximum, effective 07/01/25.
-Note: claims that begin on or after July 1, 2025 are eligible for the new benefit rate.
+Please ensure as a company you are offsetting any salary continuation/company top-up pay aligned with the updated weekly benefit rate maximum, effective 07/01/26.*

 Select another state